 “You have to wait for the right time and the right group.
 You have to be patient and have a place to store the material.”

-Now Ocean Legacy has partnered with Lush, working with the powerful soap and beauty product retailer to get them to use recycled materials in their packaging.
+Now Ocean Legacy has partnered with Lush, working with the powerful soap and beauty product retailer to get them to use recycled materials from the ocean in their packaging.
 They’re also giving consumers a reason to become involved, via an incentive for returning empty containers.

 After all, this is no laughing matter.